williamsantosa/YouToo/README.md

 ## Setup

+Check releases and download the release that you want to use.

+For the executable version, enter the `dist` folder and run the program via the executable (`YouToo.exe`) file.

-Ensure that you have Python v3.10.5+.
+Alternatively, to run via Python, ensure that you have Python v3.10.5+.
 If python is not installed on your system or is outdated, follow these steps for [Windows](https://www.python.org/downloads/) and for [Unix](https://docs.python.org/3/using/unix.html).
 After completed, install the dependencies via using `pip` or another Python package installer.

 ## Usage